 Standard broadband (ADSL)

 Standard broadband, also known as ADSL (Asymmetric Digital Subscriber Line) broadband, connects your home to the internet using the UK’s existing network of phone lines.
 As UK phone connectivity is so wide-ranging, this is the most commonly available type of broadband.
-It is also the oldest and the slowest.
+It is quick and easy to set up and many cases will not require an engineer to enter your home.
+You can find out more about broadband installation in our article 'How is broadband installed and how long does it take?'.
+Unfortunately, ADSL is also the oldest and the slowest type of connection.

 Copper cables, which the phone network consists of, are not the most effective way of transferring digital signals.
 The signal also weakens over long distances, so if your home is a long way from the exchange cabinet in the street, your internet speed will suffer.
 Some of the UK’s copper wiring network is also very old or damaged, which will affect how fast it can send data.